mantidproject/mantid/docs/source/algorithms/GroupBySampleChangerPosition-v1.rst

 Description
 -----------

-Reorders workspaces into groups based on their sample changer position
+Sorts workspaces into groups based on their sample changer position

 Usage
 -----